The History of Alternative House

 Emergency Shelter for Teenagers: A History

-Originally situated in a trailer on the grounds of Lewinsville Presbyterian Church, the Emergency Shelter for Teenagers moved to its own home on Gallows Road in 1974.
-Twenty years later, the Shelter moved down the street to its current location at 2100 Gallows Road.
+Originally situated in a trailer on the grounds of Lewinsville Presbyterian Church, the Emergency Shelter for Teenagers moved to its own home on Gallows Road near Tysons Corner.
+25 years ago, the Shelter moved down the street to its current location at 2100 Gallows Road.
 In 2001, the Northern Virginia Home Building Industry and Home Aid donated a renovation that doubled the size of the house.

 In 1993, Alternative House expanded its services to reach out to at-risk young people in Fairfax County.
 Community-based Youth Services began with two counselors walking through the Culmore, Springfield and Route 1 neighborhoods reaching out to young people on the streets providing them with food, clothing, supplies, counseling and support.